-In working on the homework problems, you may make use of the course textbook and discussions with fellow students and the instructor.
+In working on the homework problems, you may make use class notes, the course textbook, and discussions with fellow students and the instructor.
+Use of any other source (including written work of other students, search engines, other textbooks, and research articles) is forbidden and constitutes cheating.
 Your written work must be entirely your own, which implies that you must fully understand everything written down on your paper under your own name.
-You may not obtain answers to homework exercises by using search engines, other textbooks, scholarly research articles, or other resources, because doing so would defeat the purpose of the homework.